fastaichina/jupyterhub/docs/getting-started.md

 - `jupyterhub.sqlite` is the sqlite database containing all of the state of the Hub.
-  This file allows the Hub to remember what users are running and where, as well as other information enabling you to
+  This file allows the Hub to remember what users are running and where, as well as other information enabling you to restart the Hub without restarting the proxy or single-user servers.
-  You can change the location of this file with `--db=/path/to/somedb.sqlite`.
 - `jupyterhub_cookie_secret` is the encryption key used for securing cookies.
   This file needs to persist in order for restarting the Hub server to avoid invalidating cookies.
   Conversely, deleting this file and restarting the server effectively invalidates all login cookies.
+  The cookie secret file is discussed [below](#Security).

+The location of these files can be specified via configuration, discussed below.

 ## How to configure JupyterHub